A Quantitative Comparison of Centralised and Distributed Reinforcement Learning-Based Control for Soft Robotic Arms: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In conclusion, this paper quantitatively compared centralised PPO and distributed MAPPO controllers for a Cosserat-rod soft arm across increasing numbers of controlled sections and three testing scenarios.
+This paper quantitatively compared centralised PPO and distributed MAPPO controllers for a Cosserat-rod soft arm across increasing numbers of controlled sections and three testing scenarios.
 The results indicate that there are no significant advantages of distributed policy in a simple system when the robot has few controlled sections $n$.
-As $n$ grows and the robot becomes more complex, the distributed approach attains higher success rates, stronger resilience to disturbances, and robustness towards actuator failures.
-At the same time, the distributed approach achieves faster convergence under the same sample size, while the centralised policy is markedly more time-efficient to train under the same sample size.
+As $n$ grows and the robot becomes more complex, the distributed approach achieves higher success rates, stronger resilience to disturbances, and robustness to actuator failures.
+The distributed approach also achieves faster convergence under the same sample size, while the centralised policy is quicker to train under the same sample size.
 Overall, these findings show clear trade-offs between centralised and distributed policies in RL-based control of compliant, distributed soft manipulators and offer pragmatic guidance for sim-to-real design of rod-like soft arms.

 However, our study used a relatively small total number of training episodes, which constrains statistical power and may understate late-stage performance differences.
 Moreover, the current message-passing mechanism of the distributed policy appears suboptimal at high section counts, suggesting communication inefficiencies that can limit scalability.
-Despite these constraints, our results consistently support the above conclusions about resilience, robustness, and convergence-speed benefits for distributed control in larger systems, compared to the wall-clock efficiency of the centralised alternative.
+Despite these constraints, our results consistently support the above conclusions about the resilience, robustness, and convergence-speed benefits of distributed control in larger systems.
 Future work should focus on inter-agent communication to cut overhead and improve stability in high complexity robot.
 In addition, stronger distributed algorithms beyond MAPPO will be explored and designed to enhance coordination.
-Finally, upon sim-to-real, embodied intelligence about morphological computation, local reflexes, and edge pre-processing can be used to offload perception and coordination and thereby reduce bandwidth of the system.